AutoResearch/autora/docs/contribute/module.md

     ...
 ```

+!!! success
-> ✅ Ensure you include the version number in the `!import` string after `?branch=`.
+    Ensure you include the version number in the `!import` string after `?branch=`.
 Ensure that the commit you want
-> to submit has a tag with the correct version number in the correct format.
+    to submit has a tag with the correct version number in the correct format.

 Check that the documentation builds correctly by running:
 ```shell